oscarlagatta/natours-demo/doc/architecture-components-bem.md

 CSS GRIDS

 For laying out element in a fully fledged 2 dimensional grid.
 Perfect for page layouts and complex components.

+# Grid System

+All columns they should be in a container called row